The Class of 2018 is ready for the world.

 Jessica Burnett '18, from the MFA in Creative Writing program, served as the student tribute speaker at Graduate Commencement.
 She, too, challenged her fellow graduates.

 "I encourage you, Sister, to continue to be resilient and relentless in digging trenches to your dreams.
 Take no detours.
 Be fearless," Burnett said.
 "I encourage you, Brother, to continue practicing your craft.
-Exemplifying your unique craftmanship that sets you apart from the dreamers.
+Exemplifying your unique craftsmanship that sets you apart from the dreamers.
 We can do great things when we believe we can."

 To see a photo album from Graduate Commencement 2018, visit Mount Saint Mary's Graduate Division Facebook page.